 St. Paul in Romans makes an incredible priestly statement, which most of the time in English is not translated properly, “Grace was given to me by God, in order for me to be a liturgist (minister) of Jesus Christ to the nations, ministering as a priest (in Greek, hierourgeo) in sacred sacrifice the Gospel of God, that the offering (prosphora) of the nations might be acceptable, sanctified in the Holy Spirit” (15:16).
 The Greek word hierourgeo comes from hiero – pertaining strictly to the ritual function of the priest, serving the altar, offering sacrifice, and so forth – and ergon – work, action, etc. The word is undeniably priestly.
 St. Paul is making a clear reference to his actual ministry as a priest, traveling the nations and offering the Christian Liturgy.
 Anyone continuing in True Christian worship of Liturgy understands the deep references made by St. Paul.
 St. John Chrysostom confirms that St. Paul is speaking specifically of his priestly ministry, “He is not speaking simply of service, as in the beginning [of Romans], but of liturgy and celebrating the sacrifice [holy communion].”

 In both Old and New Testaments there have existed the general priestly function of the people of God and the very distinct ordained priesthood which serves the altar of the Living God.
 A specific and sacramental priesthood does not negate the general priestly nature of being part of the Israel of God, nor vice versa.
 When priests fail in their vocation before God they are rebuked severely and bear a greater punishment than the people of God.
-Because of weakness, men who are priest do not always live in a manner worthy of their office but this never negates the reality of priesthood.
-The essential point is that true worship of the Living God employs priesthood.
+Because of weakness, men who are priest do not always live in a manner worthy of their office but this never negates the reality of God-ordained priesthood.
+The essential point is that true worship of the Living God always employs priesthood.
 This is undeniable.